 Allison Epstein is a Chicago-based writer pursuing her MFA in fiction at Northwestern University.
-She is represented by Bridget Smith at Dunham Literary for current and future projects.
+She is represented by Bridget Smith at JABberwocky Literary for current and future projects.
 Originally from Lansing, Michigan, Allison received her BA in creative writing from the University of Michigan in 2014.

-Allison is also a senior copywriter with a focus on B2B and healthcare clients.
+Allison is also a senior copywriter with a focus on B2B, healthcare, and nonprofit clients.
 Her work has received nominations for both B2 and Ace awards.